 Basically for a computer to start running to get an instance when it is powered up or rebooted it need to have an initial program to run.
 And this initial program which is known as bootstrap needs to be simple.
 It must initialize all aspects of the system, from CPU registers to device controllers and the contents of the main memory, and then starts the operating system.

 To do this job the bootstrap program basically finds the operating system kernel on disk and then loads the kernel into memory and after this, it jumps to the initial address to begin the operating-system execution.

 For most of today’s computer bootstrap is stored in Read Only Memory (ROM).

-- This location is good for storage because this place doesn’t require initialization and moreover location here it is fixed so that processor can start executing when powered up or reset.
+- This location is good for storage because this place doesn’t require initialization and moreover location here is fixed so that processor can start executing when powered up or reset.

 - ROM is basically read-only memory and hence it cannot be affected by the computer virus.

 The problem is that changing the bootstrap code basically requires changes in the ROM hardware chips.
 Because of this reason, most system nowadays has the tiny bootstrap loader program in the boot whose only job is to bring the full bootstrap program from the disk.
 Through this now we are able to change the full bootstrap program easily and the new version can be easily written onto the disk.

-Full bootstrap program is stored in the boot blocks at a fixed location on the disk.
-A disk which has a boot partition is called a boot disk.
+The full bootstrap program is stored in the boot blocks at a fixed location on the disk.
+A disk that has a boot partition is called a boot disk.
 The code in the boot ROM basically instructs the read controller to read the boot blocks into the memory and then starts the execution of code.
 The full bootstrap program is more complex than the bootstrap loader in the boot ROM, It is basically able to load the complete OS from a non-fixed location on disk to start the operating system running.
 Even though the complete bootstrap program is very small.